Bikatr7/CS3300GroupProject/horizonhub/README.md

 These steps must be followed _in order_.

 1. Clone the repo, make sure you are using the correct branch (currently `development`)
-2. Navigate to the project directory. `cd untitled-hotel-manager`
+2. Navigate to the project directory. `cd horizonhub`
 3. Navigate to the `backend` directory. `cd backend`.
 Inside is the python backend.
 4. Run the setup script with the local argument.
 This will install all requirements and setup the local env `python setup.py local`.
 5. Run the server.
 For local `uvicorn main:app --reload --port 5000`
-6. Open a new terminal and navigate to the `untitled-hotel-manager/frontend` directory. `cd untitled-hotel-manager/frontend`.
+6. Open a new terminal and navigate to the `horizonhub/frontend` directory. `cd horizonhub/frontend`.
 Inside is the react (vite) frontend.
 7. First install all required packages, these are in `package.json`.
 Do `npm i`.
 Then run the dev server with `npm run dev`
 8. Website will be on localhost:5173 (frontend) and localhost:5000 (backend) so